 Do you know the difference?
 MAM stands for Multi-Account Manager while PAMM stands for Percentage Allocation Management Module.

 Both of them allow the fund managers, to manage many accounts straight from their own accounts.
-The big advantage being, they don’t have to create an investment fund to manage other people’s accounts.
+The big advantage is, that they don’t have to create an investment fund to manage other people’s accounts.

 Losses and profits are spread across the managed accounts.
 The clients’ accounts are tied directly to the manager’s main account.
 All trades completed by the manager are then executed proportionally in the clients’ accounts.